 Bucket System

-If a user with user_id=1 in its JWT connects to the PowerSync Service and syncs data, PowerSync can very efficiently look up the appropriate bucket to sync, i.e. user_todo_lists["1"].
+When a user with user_id=1 in their JWT connects to the PowerSync Service, PowerSync can very efficiently look up the appropriate bucket to sync, i.e. user_todo_lists["1"].

 The bucket system also allows for high-scalability because it deduplicates data that is shared between different users.
 For example, let’s pretend that instead ofuser_todo_lists, we have org_todo_lists buckets, each containing the to-do lists for an organization., and we use an organization_id parameter from the JWT for this bucket.
 Now let’s pretend that both users with IDs 1 and 2 both belong to an organization with an ID of 1.
 In this scenario, both users 1 and 2 will sync from a bucket with a bucket ID of org_todo_lists["1"].